smplcod/acpc/README.md

 - Code split between `src/user` and `src/admin`
 - Admin pages display "Subpages:" with a full URL tree when subpages exist
 - Navigation sidebars derive from the same tree; admin lists all URLs flat (no nested lists), public lists non-admin URLs
+- User and admin sidebars highlight the active link
 - Admin charts with 20 Recharts examples for users data

 # ACP+Charts сomming soon